 Fairly common in Germany I guess?

 Is this the German equivalent of mi casa es su casa?
-And if so, WTF?Now this is one that I would really like the French translation for.
+And if so, WTF?IMG_5850Now this is one that I would really like the French translation for.

 Thanks for sharing as always, cheers!